CCBDA-UPC/Assignments-2020/Lab09.md

 4. Add 8GB of storage space.
 5. Add some tags for tracking.
-    - Project = ccbda lab
+    - Project = ccbda bootstrap
     - Name = apache-web-server
     - Cost-center = laboratory
 6. Create a new security group named `web-sg` and open port 80 for everyone and port 22 for your current IP address.